To meet Jeff

 “I know almost nothing about reality

-television,” Mann states, “so I can’t really comment there, though,
+television,” Mann states, “so I can’t really comment there, though, from what I

 can tell, it seems to be self-indulgence, loud display, and shallow narcissism.